The Complete Amalfi Coast Honeymoon Guide

 Capri

 Drop by the Island of Capri for a serious serving of glitz—many celebrities and billionaires anchor their yachts at Marina Grande.
-Hobnob with the rich and famous by lunching at La Fontalina (arguably the most iconic property in Capri) or Il Riccio.
+Hobnob with the rich and famous by lunching at La Fontelina (arguably the most iconic property in Capri) or Il Riccio.
 Both are two exclusive restaurants on the island only accessible by boat.
 And, if you can, explore the famed Blue Grotto, a sea cave on the coast.
 Reservations are recommended for everything.

 Positano